Field Report and Insights,

 Figure 2: From Regional Workshop for Participating Institutes on "Preparing Village Development Plan" held at IIT Gandhinagar on 7 December 2019.

-The Social Action and Policy (SAP) Lab at IIT Gandhinagar is a collaborative research lab set up in partnership with UNICEF Gujarat.
-It employs ‘behavioural insights’ for societal advancements.
-SAP Lab conducted a field day at Lavarpur village, situated in the Gandhinagar district.
-The SAP Lab team presents a synthesis of interesting observations from the field day, providing a comprehensive overview of community-level interactions between the community members and the level of engagement with the local body or the Gram Panchayat.
+SAP Lab conducted a field day at Lavarpur village, located in the Gandhinagar district.
+The report synthesis of interesting observations from the field day, providing a comprehensive overview of community-level interactions between the community members and the level of engagement with the local body or the Gram Panchayat.

 Demographics